Culturally and linguistically diverse people

 • expectations for family involvement in different cultures.

-The lack of knowledge and awareness can act as a barrier to care and may contribute to:
+The lack of awareness can act as a barrier to care and may contribute to:

 • poorer overall quality of mental health care